-Bleomycin sulfate is a water soluble anticancer chemotherapeutic agent commonly used to treat Hodgkin’s lymphoma.
-Bleomycin comprises a mixture of two components: bleomycin A2 and bleomycin B2.
-The approximate composition of A2:B2 is 2:1; however, the ratio can vary greatly depending on the lot tested.
+Bleomycin Sulfate is a chemotherapeutic agent commonly used for Hodgkin’s lymphoma.
+Bleomycin is a mixture of Bleomycin A2 and Bleomycin B2.
+The approximate composition of A2:B2 is 2:1.
+The compound is water soluble.

 - Bleomycin A2 Sulfate (B019)

 - Demethylbleomycin A2 Sulfate, EvoPure® (D023)